getsentry/sentry/docs/installation/python/index.rst

 ------------------------

-Sentry provides a built-in webserver (powered by uWSGI) to get you off the ground quickly, also you can setup Sentry as WSGI application, in that case skip to section `Running Sentry as WSGI application`.
+Sentry provides a built-in webserver (powered by uWSGI) to get you off the ground quickly.

 To start the built-in webserver run ``sentry run web``: